CivIcenia/CivIcenia.github.io/content/gov/constitution.md

 3) At the end of the 7 day holding period, if the dereliction is uncontested the building and property are transferred to the ownership of the Ministry of the interior, at which point it is at their discretion what to do with the land

-# VII: Icenian Bill of Rights
+# VII.
+Icenian Bill of Rights

 ## VII.A Rights of Icenian Citizens
 - To fall under rule of all of the laws and benefits of the Icenian Constitution already mentioned.